 Nursing home care in Pennsylvania is incredibly expensive.
 The cost of just one year in a nursing home can run up to $100,000.
 The average stay in a nursing home is generally between three to five years.
 Most seniors who need nursing home care need assistance from Medicaid, a federal government program, to be able to afford their care.
 Medicaid generally only provides assistance to seniors who can’t afford to pay for the nursing care on their own.
 This means that Medicaid will review a senior’s assets and finances to determine if their assets can be used to pay the nursing home or reimburse Medicaid.

 Effective estate planning means understanding what assets Medicaid may seek to pay the nursing home bills and what steps can be taken to protect those assets from the reach of Medicaid.
+It’s imperative that we protect assets from nursing homes.
 Assets that are not protected won’t be available for the senior’s spouse, children, or other heirs.
-Seniors (whether they are married or not) should review how to protect their assets now because Medicaid does have the right to look back at the transactions you made in the prior five years.
-This means if a senior waits until he/she needs to enter a nursing home, it’s too late.
+Seniors (whether married or not) should review how to protect their assets now because Medicaid has the right to look back at the transactions they made in the prior five years.
+This means it’s too late if a senior waits until he/she needs to enter a nursing home.

 A few initial key principles

-Medicare does normally pay for most healthcare needs of a senior (normally, up to about 80%).
+Medicare pays typically for most senior healthcare needs (usually, up to about 80%).
 Medicare, however, does not pay for long-term stays in a nursing home.
 This means seniors cannot rely on Medicare to protect their assets.

 For most seniors, their safety net is Medicaid.
 To protect some or most of your assets from Medicaid, seniors should review asset protection strategies with an experienced Berks County elder law attorney.